 Please note: This tour requires a moderate amount of walking for a distance of approximately a half mile (1.2 kilometres) over undulating unpaved paths, with approximately 200 steps.
 Portions of the walk are on steep inclines and can be strenuous.
 Guests should be in good physical condition.
 This tour is not suitable for guests who suffer from claustrophobia, have limited mobility, or those who utilise a wheelchair.
 Dress in layers, bring a warm jacket and wear flat, comfortable walking shoes.

 Experience the pristine natural beauty of the Bay of Islands during this scenic kayaking excursion amidst the calm waters of the Waitangi Estuary.

 After tendering ashore, meet your kayaking guide and walk across the Waitangi Bridge to the Coastal Kayakers base.
 Following your safety and kayaking instructions, board your two-passenger kayak and commence your guided kayaking excursion in the beautiful Waitangi Estuary.

 Along the way, pass by an abundance of mangrove trees.
 The lifeblood of the estuary, this unique tree features an extensive root system protruding out from under the water and is a favourite breeding-ground for many small fish.

 At the end of the Waitangi Estuary is Haruru Falls, which are surrounded on one side by the beautiful Waitangi Forest.
 Although not especially high, the Haruru Falls are a spectacular sight nonetheless, especially after any recent rainfall.
-After a stop for light refreshments in a park-like setting near the falls, commence the return ride back to the kayak launching area.
+After a stop for light refreshments, commence the return transfer back to the wharf.